-§5-11-21 Application for notary public commission. (a) Each applicant for a notary public commission shall complete and file an application with the attorney general.
-A completed application shall include:

-- (1) A non-refundable application fee; - (2) A letter of character recommendation from a person residing in this State, who is not a relative or an employer of the applicant and who can attest to the applicant's honesty, trustworthiness, financial integrity, and moral character; and - (3) A letter of justification from the applicant's employer[-] or, if the applicant is self-employed, from the applicant, explaining in detail the reasons why the commission is being sought.
-[The letter shall also contain a statement by the employer or applicant, if the applicant is self-employed, acknowledging that a notary public is a public officer and that the applicant would be permitted to serve the general public in such capacity during the employer's or applicant's normal business hours.]
+- §5-11-21 Application for notary public commission. (a) Each applicant for a notary public commission shall complete and file an application with the attorney general.
+A completed application shall include: - (1) A non-refundable application fee; - (2) A letter of character recommendation from a person residing in this State, who is not a relative or an employer of the applicant and who can attest to the applicant's honesty, trustworthiness, financial integrity, and moral character; and - (3) A letter of justification from the applicant's employer or, if the applicant is self-employed, from the applicant, explaining in detail the reasons why the commission is being sought. - (b) The application may require the applicant to provide the following: - (1) The applicant's legal name; - (2) Verification that the applicant is at least eighteen years of age;